StuartCox3107/meetings-reimagined/README.md

 needs a contact number.
 Also a link to a **CATERING** PDF file opening in a different window.

-### **Capacity chart**

-This shows how many people the individual rooms can accommodate dependent on what style of setup is required.

-### **Room pictures**
+### **Room information**

-Visual pictures of what individual rooms look like.
+Visual pictures of what individual rooms look like as well as a description of the room.

 ### **Contact**

-A contact form with Name, Email, Phone, Number attending, and "What do you want to achieve" fields.
+A contact form with Name, Email, Phone, Number attending, room desired, and "What do you want to achieve" fields.
 It also needs a phone contact number.

 ---